dunglas/doctrine-json-odm/README.md

 **How can I add additional normalizers?**

 The Symfony Serializer is easily extensible.
 This bundle registers and uses a service with ID `dunglas_doctrine_json_odm.serializer` as the serializer for the JSON type.
 This means we can easily override it in our `services.yaml` to use additional normalizers.
-As an example we use the Symfony `DateTimeNormalizer` service so we do have support for any property that is an instance of `\DateTimeInterface`.
+As an example we use the Symfony `DateTimeNormalizer` service, so we do have support for any property that is an instance of `\DateTimeInterface`.
 Be aware that the order of the normalizers might be relevant depending on the normalizers you use.

 ```yaml
     # Add DateTime Normalizer to Dunglas' Doctrine JSON ODM Bundle